poojaram/datascience-stat-tests/README.md

-# nb-3-starter
+# Notebook Set 3
-Starter repo for notebook set 3
+Notebooks on the Central Limit Theorem and t-tests.